shiham-jamaldeen/Challenge03/README.md

 ## How does it work?

 1. Enter the URL to your browser window:
-2. Select
+2. Select Generate Password button.
 2. Enter the length of the desired password.
     >**Note**: The system accepts no more than 8 characters minimum and a maximum of 128 characters.
 3. Enter what type of characters you would like to enter in to the password.
     > **Note**: Your password may contain a combination of Uppercase, Lowercase, Numbers and Special Characters.
 The following input is requested:
-     -   Would you like to include Uppercase characters (OK = Yes or Cancel = No) 3.2 Enter
+     -   Would you like to include Uppercase characters in your password?
+(OK = Yes or Cancel = No)
+     -   Would you like to include Lowercase characters in your password?
+(OK = Yes or Cancel = No)